Guido07111975/the-classicpress-theme-beta/README.md

 * Removed: footer menu and static footer content
 * Fully updated stylesheet
 * Many minor changes in code

-Note for users with custom theme styling:

-A few CSS-classes in header.php and footer.php have been changed.
+* To improve the HTML-structure, a few IDs and CSS-classes have been changed (mostly in files header.php and footer.php)

 = Version 1.0.0
 * Initial release